 Your life has just been torn completely upside-down.
 Whether you were in the early weeks, or you suffered a late-term miscarriage or a stillbirth - you were expecting a new little life to change yours in wonderful and happy ways.
 But now, you find yourself with empty arms and a broken heart.
 It’s NOT fair, you did nothing wrong - you wanted that baby so bad.

 Getting through those first days, weeks, and months after I lost my son was the toughest.
 And although it often felt like I’d never make it, I did somehow get through.

 I put together this list of things that helped me work through the toughest stages of grief, and continues to help me on the days when I struggle with missing Logan.

-I hope you will find a way to find some peace, if only momentarilly.
+I hope these suggestions for coping with grief will help you find some peace, if only momentarily.